 - LCP issue: Largest Contentful Paint is too high

 - CLS issue: Cumulative Layout Shift is too high

 - FID issue: First Input Delay is too high

 For each issue you can also see the number of URLs that are affected in rankings.

-You can click on each of the issues to see specific groups of pages that are impacted.
+You can click on each of the web vitals issues in Google Search Console to see specific groups of pages that are impacted.

 By default just one example URL is shown, but you can get a longer list of URLs in that group by clicking on the group.

 Google doesn't have enough data about every page on your website in order to assess its Core Web Vitals.

 Therefore, URLs are put together into URL groups if Google thinks that the pages have a similar type.
 For example, if you have many product pages Google might group them together and they would share the web vitals ranking signal.